status-im/specs/docs/stable/2-account.md

 0x04261c55675e55ff25edb50b345cfb3a3f35f60712d251cbaaab97bd50054c6ebc3cd4e22200c68daf7493e1f8da6a190a68a671e2d3977809612424c7c3888bc6
 ```

-To be properly interpreted by the node for compression the public key MUST be prepended with the `multicodec` `uvarint` code `0xea 0x01` and encoded with a valid `multibase` encoding, therefore giving the following:
+To be properly interpreted by the node for serialization the public key MUST be prepended with the `multicodec` `uvarint` code `0xea 0x01` and encoded with a valid `multibase` encoding, therefore giving the following:

 ```text
 fea0104261c55675e55ff25edb50b345cfb3a3f35f60712d251cbaaab97bd50054c6ebc3cd4e22200c68daf7493e1f8da6a190a68a671e2d3977809612424c7c3888bc6